-In this article, we will show you how to enable YouTube Dark Mode on Android devices with root.
+You can now get Dark Theme on YouTube Android app using a simple trick right now.
+In this article, we will show you how to enable YouTube Dark Mode on Android devices without root or modified APKs.

 - [Download] Google Phone v17 Adds Support for In-Call Floating Bubble